 The tree climbing lions of Queen Elizabeth National Park in Uganda

+Do Lions Climb Trees ?
 It is somewhat uncommon for lions to actually climb trees.
 There are no more than 2 populations in whole world of such lions that do actually climb trees as one of their day after day behavior.
 One of these populations is found within the Ishasha sector which is found in the south part of the well known Queen Elizabeth National Park within Uganda.
 The other population is found in Lake Manyara National Park in the Southern part of Tanzania. a 3 day safari in Uganda can enable

 It is supposed that this type of lions climb trees as a way of protecting themselves against the numerous biting tsetse flies on the ground level, whereas other people claim the they actually climb into the branches to escape from the heat on the ground and enjoy the cool breeze; nonetheless the reason why they climb up into the tree branches remains unknown.

-Visitors t that go to Queen Elizabeth National Park generally end up visiting the Ishasha region primarily to see the population of the resident Tree Climbing Lions although they are also rewrded with views of other wildlife species.
+Visitors on Uganda safaris generally end up visiting the Ishasha region primarily to see the population of the resident Tree Climbing Lions although they are also rewarded with views of other wildlife species.

 In case you ever find yourself being chased by a lion, choosing to climb up into the trees as a way to escape from it will actually not help much especially within Queen Elizabeth National Park since these Lions have the ability to climb up into the trees.
 Actually they are commonly seen sleeping on branches in the afternoon as they digest their food after lunch.

 Those having private vehicles as well as equipment will certainly enjoy the seclusion of Ishasha the home of the tree climbing lions.
 Chances are that you will be just by yourself leaving alone the park’s staff.
 The route from Katunguru may be unreliable.
 However the direct road to the border post of the Ishasha is normally full of mud through the rain season.
 It is better described as a seasonal route and requires a 4×4 wheel drive vehicle.
 The road is repeatedly being maintained however it takes just some little rain to actually destroy its surface such that a truck getting stuck delay your tracks or even necessitate a detour via Kihihi, Isaka and Rukingiri.
 This actually is a more dependable route.
 We advise you to book your Uganda tours with a recognized safari agent.
 If coming from Mweya you are recommended to request for a radio message from the park’s office found in Mweya to the Ishasa Katookye gate asking for information if trucks are moving from the course of Katunguru.
 This will help you know if the road is accessible.